iTaxoTools/Decontaminator/README.md

 Deleting sequences from .ali files

 ## Preparing files
-Input direcotry should contain equal amount of .ali and .log files.
+All .ali and .log files from previous step should be in one directory (folder).
+This input directory should contain an equal amount of .ali and .log files.
-Corresponding .ali and .log file should be named the same.
+The corresponding .ali and .log file should have identical filenames except for the extensions.
+The modified (decontaminated) .ali files will be written into a new directory.

 ## Running the script